PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/accuracy.md

 <img src="../_pages/coronavirus/files/RMSDCartoon2.png">

-If you want to learn how to do your own RMSD calculations, visit the following tutorial.
+In this tutorial, we will walk through how to calculate RMSD using two experimentally determined protein structures from the PDB: the SARS-CoV-2 S protein, <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx</a>, and SARS S protein, <a href="https://www.rcsb.org/structure/6CRX" target="_blank">6vrx</a>.

 [Visit tutorial](rmsd2){: .btn .btn--primary .btn--x-large}
 {: style="font-size: 100%; text-align: center;"}